Rashika1993/libraryManagement/README.md

 For Authorisation have added a header which which verify if the user is an Admin X-User-Id:1
-The postman collection has been added in resources folder
+The postman collection has been added in resources folder Since the application isn't connecting to database hence we need to add data everytime we start the application